pl1ght/aws/README.md

 elbec2id.rb - pulls instance_id's, each instance_id's IP address, and the instance health for all instances registered with the specified ELB.

 elblist.rb - enumerates and lists all ELBs for a given profile in AWS

+ec2ctrl.rb - specify a region and instance-id.
+Will get status of instance power, or let you power on/off depending on command issues